Multi-Objective Agentic Rewrites for Unstructured Data Processing: Related Work

 \item \textbf{Search algorithm.} Given a plan space and cost model, a search algorithm finds good plans.
 Classical optimizers use dynamic programming, composing optimal subplans into optimal plans~\cite{graefe1993volcano, Graefe1995TheCF}.
 For semantic operators, two new challenges arise: plans may lack optimal substructure (as explained in \Cref{sec:intro}), and with accuracy as an objective, optimizers should return a Pareto frontier of plans, so users can choose their preferred cost-accuracy tradeoff.
-Only ABACUS, DocETL-V1, and MOAR search over a space of rewrites: ABACUS adapts Cascades~\cite{Graefe1995TheCF} to return a Pareto frontier; DocETL-V1 introduces a top-down search algorithm designed for LLM-as-judge evaluation; MOAR uses UCT-based search~\cite{kocsis2006bandit} over complete pipelines, avoiding optimal substructure assumptions.
+ABACUS adapts Cascades~\cite{Graefe1995TheCF} to return a Pareto frontier; DocETL-V1 introduces a top-down search algorithm designed for LLM-as-judge evaluation; MOAR uses UCT-based search~\cite{kocsis2006bandit} over complete pipelines, avoiding optimal substructure assumptions.
 ThalamusDB and LOTUS search for optimal parameters within specific rewrites (e.g., model cascade thresholds) but do not search across different rewrites.
 Other solutions provide interactive interfaces to help users rewrite pipelines themselves~\cite{liu2025palimpchat, shankar2025steering}. \end{enumerate}

-Overall, MOAR spans the broadest rewrite space of any semantic query optimizer, returns a frontier of high-accuracy plans at low costs, and searches over rewrites of complete pipelines to handle the lack of optimal substructure in LLM-powered data processing.
+Overall, MOAR spans the broadest rewrite space of any semantic query optimizer, returns a frontier of low-cost, high-accuracy plans, and handles the lack of optimal substructure in query plans.